-The corporate charters of cooperatives in the Coop system state that their primary objective is to promote consumer welfare through low prices for members and non-members.
-Coop has more than 8 million members, who join the cooperative by paying a small fee (less than \$30).
-This fee represents the capital invested by the member, and is returned upon exit.
-Although cooperatives may return profits to their consumer-members, none of the cooperatives we consider does so during the period of our study.
-Governance is based on principles of internal democracy, and members elect the board of directors with a "one person, one vote" system.
-However, turnout in members' meetings is low (typically below 1% of total membership), and most cooperatives have rules that restrict members' ability to present their own board candidates to challenge the incumbents.
-These governance provisions result in weak powers for members, and entrenched managers that enjoy long tenures.
+The corporate charters of cooperatives in the Coop system state that their primary objective is to promote consumer welfare through low prices for members and nonmembers.13 Coop has more than 8 million members, who join the cooperative by paying a small fee (less than \$30).
+This fee represents the capital invested by the member and is returned upon exit.
+Although cooperatives may return profits to their members, none of the cooperatives we consider do so during the period of our study.14 Governance is based on principles of internal democracy, and members elect the board of directors with a "one person, one vote" system.
+However, turnout at members' meetings is low (typically below 1% of the total membership), and most cooperatives have rules that restrict the ability of members to present their board candidates to challenge incumbents.
+These governance provisions result in weak powers for members and entrenched managers who enjoy long job tenures.

 Under Italian law, cooperatives receive substantial tax exemptions and other regulatory benefits such as the ability to receive deposits from members, essentially acting as a bank.
-The preferential treatment is motivated by the nature of cooperatives, which are supposed to pursue social objectives.
-If Coop's conduct is similar to that of its competitors, this rationale is undermined and any tax benefit it receives is state aid.
-This issue prompted an investigation by the European Commission.
-Therefore, determining Coop's conduct has public policy implications.
-We describe Coop's regulatory benefits in detail in Section 8.
+Preferential treatment is motivated by the nature of cooperatives, which are supposed to pursue social objectives.
+If Coop's conduct is similar to that of its competitors, this rationale is undermined, and any tax benefit it receives is state aid.
+This issue led to an investigation by the European Commission.15